ioskn/lidar_mirror_fov_reshaper/docs/sphinx/source/lidar_mirror_fov_reshaper/lidar_mirror_fov_reshaper_calibration.rst

   * - mirror_left.mirror_safety_bufferzone_size
     - The size of the mirror safety buffer zone.
     - 1
-  * - mirror_left.auto_define_start_angle
-    - If true, the start angle will be automatically defined.
-    - false
-  * - mirror_left.auto_define_end_angle
-    - If true, the end angle will be automatically defined.
-    - false
   * - mirror_left.auto_define_angle_mode
     - 0 = via slope of distance values; 1 = avg_distance threshold; ONLY applied if auto_define_{start||end}_angle == true
     - 0